 The compliance query can be updated to help represent the assets you are tracking with AssetTrack for ServiceNow and your Hardware table.
 For example, if you only need to track certain model categories, you can add those categories to the compliance query.

 To update your query, create a query and send it to AMI.
 Navigate to your alm_hardware table and open the filter query.
 From here you can start to build a filter that shows what you are tracking.

 EXAMPLE: Using AssetTrack you will be tracking Computers, and Printers assets.
 You can make a filter to reflect those using Model Category like the image below.

-After you have made the correct query to represent what you are tracking you can right click on the filter and do a "Copy Query" and send that to AMI Support at email@example.com (Example shown below.)
+After you have made the correct query to represent what you are tracking you can right click on the filter (all the way to the right) and do a "Copy Query" and send that to AMI Support at email@example.com (Example shown below.)

 AMI will then send you a new Production License Key with the new filter added to the existing filter for you to apply to your instance.
 You can get more information on updating the license key on our Renew your expired AssetTrack license documentation.